 “I loved Ray Welk from the time I was eight years old.
-The love bug bit me and I felt the sting in my soul.”
+When the love bug bit, I felt the sting to the tip of my toes.
+He didn’t feel anything, he was too busy.

 “Thanks, but no thanks.
 I’ve seen enough of human nature.”